 Unfortunately, you won't be able to easily keep the prints looking good for a long time.
 Iodine is a volatile substance and it will evaporate quickly.

-Potassium iodide KI contains iodine ions I−, which we can turn into iodine molecules I2 using CuSO4.
+Potassium iodide KI contains iodide ions I-, which we can turn into iodine molecules I2 using CuSO4.

 Unlike criminals, we want to be sure to leave some fingerprints.

 Iodine is quite volatile.
-This means that its molecules leave the solution easily and disperse as a gas.
+This means that its molecules leave the solution easily and disperse in the form of a purple gas.

-Iodine sticks to fats really well, and our fingerprints are mostly made of fats.
+Iodine sticks to fats really well, and our fingerprints consist mostly of fats.

 Iodine vapors are absorbed by fats contained in the fingerprints left on the paper.
 Iodine reveals the fingerprints by coloring them characteristic brown.